TRS-80: Model II and III

 By 1979, when Radio Shack launched the business-oriented, and incompatible, TRS-80 Model II, the TRS-80 was officially renamed the TRS-80 Model I to distinguish the two product lines.

 After some exhibitors at the 1979 Northeast Computer Show were forced to clarify that their products bearing the TRS-80 name were not affiliated with Radio Shack, publications and advertisers briefly began to use "S-80" generically rather than "TRS-80" under scare of legal action, though this never materialized.

 Following the Model III launch in mid-1980, Tandy stated that the Model I was still sold, but it was discontinued by the end of the year.
 Tandy cited one of the main reasons as being the prohibitive cost of redesigning it to meet stricter FCC regulations covering the significant levels of radio-frequency interference emitted by the original design.
-The Model I radiated so much interference that, while playing games, an AM radio placed next to the computer can be used to provide sounds.
-Radio Shack offered upgrades (double-density floppy controller, LDOS, memory, reliable keyboard with numeric keypad, lowercase, Level II, RS-232C) as late as its 1984 catalog.
+The Model I radiates so much interference that, while playing games, an AM radio placed next to the computer can be used to provide sounds.
+Radio Shack offered upgrades, such as a hard drive and numeric keypad, as late as its 1984 catalog.